Thyroid Tumors in Dogs

 Definitive (curative intent)- Definitive course radiation therapy is recommended for patients whose tumors have been “debulked” with surgery, but surgery fails to remove all microscopic tumor tissue.
 Radiation therapy is administered in order to kill any remaining tumor cells at the surgical site.
 Chemotherapy is often recommended in combination with radiation to try to prevent or delay metastatic disease.

 Chemotherapy is recommended for patients whose tumors exhibit characteristics of aggressive behavior such as invasion into blood or lymphatic vessels.
 Chemotherapy is also used in combination with radiation therapy for patients whose tumors have been removed or for patients undergoing palliative radiation for large unresectable tumors.
 Chemotherapy without surgery or radiation is useful for controlling thyroid carcinoma, even in cases of metastatic disease.
 Most patients can be managed well for months to up to two years.
 Carboplatin and doxorubicin chemotherapies appear to have some efficacy in thyroid carcinomas.
 Chemotherapy is administered intravenously every 3 weeks for 4 to 5 treatments.
-Low-dose oral chemotherapy (metronomic) is another option which is cost effective, provides excellent quality of life and delays regrowth and metastasis by interfering with the tumors ability to form new blood vessels.
+Low-dose oral chemotherapy (metronomic) is another option that is cost-effective, provides excellent quality of life, and delays regrowth and metastasis by interfering with the tumors ability to form new blood vessels.

 The prognosis for benign thyroid tumors (adenomas) is good, as most benign tumors can be cured with surgery.
 The prognosis for thyroid carcinomas is dependent on size of the tumor, grade (differentiation), degree of local invasion, and presence of lymphatic and/or vascular invasion.
 For small tumors, surgery alone may yield survival times of 2 to 3 years or longer.

 For tumors that cannot be completely removed with surgery or tumors that have evidence of lymphatic and/or vascular invasion, additional therapy (radiation and/or chemotherapy) is recommended.
-Ultimately, most patients with thyroid carcinomas will develop metastatic disease; however, with combination therapy, many patients will enjoy cancer-free, good quality of life for 1 to 2 years.
+Ultimately, most patients with thyroid carcinomas will develop metastatic disease; however, with combination therapy, many patients will enjoy a cancer-free, good quality of life for 1 to 2 years.

 For large, invasive tumors that cannot be removed with surgery, combination chemotherapy and radiation therapy will often result in decrease of the size of the tumor and a significant improvement in your pet’s quality of life.